 of Admission for application instructions.

-Go to the registrar for tuition and fees and to Student Financial Services for estimates of other costs of attendance.
+Visit the Registrar website for tuition and fees and to Student Financial Services for estimates of other costs of attendance.
 Speak to an admission counselor if you are concerned about costs.
-The New School will work with you to help you finance your graduate program.
+The New School will work with you to help you finance your graduate studies.
 All accepted students are automatically considered for New School merit-based scholarships, fellowships, and assistantships.

 All U.S. citizens and permanent residents who file the Free Application for Federal Student Aid (FAFSA) are considered for loans and grants on the basis of need.
 (The New School's federal school code is 002780.)
 You do not have to wait for an admission decision to file the FAFSA.
 We